ontolex/morph/index.md

 ```
 </aside>

-Note that, like inflection rules, also word formation rules can operate on a form different from the canonical one.
-In such cases, the property [=base type=] can be used, in the same way as it was illustrated above for inflection.
-For instance, in Latin, deverbal agent and action nouns in _-or_ and _-io_ are formed on a stem allomorph different from the present stem that is displayed in the citation form of verbs - namely, on the so-called the "third stem" displayed in the supine and perfect participle.
+Note that, like inflection rules, word formation rules can also operate on a form different from the canonical one.
+In such cases, the property [=base type=] can be used in the same way as it was illustrated above for inflection.
+For instance, in Latin, deverbal agent and action nouns in _-or_ and _-io_ are formed on a stem allomorph different from the present stem that is displayed in the citation form of verbs - namely, on the so-called "third stem" displayed in the supine and perfect participle.
 E.g., for the verb meaning 'to write', we have:
 - citation form of the verb: _scribo_ (displaying present stem _scrib_-)
 - supine: _scriptum_ (displaying third stem _script_-)
 - agent and action nouns: _script-or_, _script-io_.